anjanadevanand/Tinderbox_drought/README.md

 2. drought_metrics/sp*_calc_gridded* - used to calculate SPI-3 and SPEI-3

-3. drought_metrics/plot_drought_focusReg_meanSPI.ipynb - used to create spatial plot of mean SPI-3
+3. drought_metrics/plot_drought_focusReg_meanSPI.ipynb & drought_metrics/plot_drought_focusReg_meanSPEI.ipynb - used to create spatial plot of mean SPI-3 and SPEI-3